snuffish/YDB-ToolBox/GUI/README.md

 The `%GPOS` format is `$X,$Y`, the `$Y` value in `%GPOS` is being **$INCREMENT**ed after every render on the Y-axis.

-This enables you to draw multiple Frames after on-another, also to place them at a desired position on the screen _(in-dependent from the other frames)_.
+This enables you to draw multiple Frames after one-another, also to place them at a desired position on the screen _(in-dependent from the other frames)_.

 #### Usages: